gitgoap/LLM-Multilingual-check/README.md

 ---

 ### Future Note
-This project can be scaled to 15-20 languages in task 1 using 7-10 different LLMs.
+This project can be scaled to 15-20 languages in task 1 to check multiple different LLMs.

 Feel free to contribute or explore further improvements!